The local organic strawberries are flowing and I just love buying flats of these jewels to create new recipes.

 2. Chop into 1-inch pieces.

-3. Bring fruit and water to a boil on the stove and then reduce the total time of 25 minutes.
+3. Bring fruit and water to a boil on the stove and then 'reduce' the mixture down for 25 minutes.
 After it's cooled on the stove, add honey and flaxseed.

 4. Mix well and add to small, jam-size mason jars while still warm.
 This recipe will store in the fridge for 2 weeks.
 It can be frozen.